 Christopher Laven, 15, double bass, performs Chanson Triste by Serge Koussevitzky (1874–1951)

 Anna Larsen, 14, piano, performs Etude No. 6 in G-sharp minor, “Thirds,” and Etude No. 12 in C minor, “Ocean,” Op.
 25, by Frédéric Chopin (1810–1849) and the sixth movement, “54 Months and Counting,” from her own composition, "Reflections."

 Andrew Byun, 16, cello, performs the third movement, Andante, from Cello Sonata in G minor, Op.
 19, by Sergei Rachmaninoff (1873–1943) and the third movement, "Danza Finale," from Suite for Solo Cello by Gaspar Cassadó (1897–1966).

-One of Henry Ayanna's weather reports:
+Henry Ayanna's latest weather report: